johntron/johntron/knowledge/testing.md

 It’s important to explain what we’re testing and the tools we're using.
 For example, someone might consider a test that exercises a single component to be both subcutaneous and a unit test, because it simulates user interactions without a browser and it’s testing a single thing / unit.
 In this case, we should instead explain that the thing we’re testing is one component, and the tools we're using are Enzyme with a virtual DOM.

+## Tips

+From the testdouble.js guys:

+> ... either the purpose of the test is to verify an invocation or to ensure that the integrated unit behaves as expected; it can't be both. either the purpose of the test is to verify an invocation or to ensure that the integrated unit behaves as expected; it can't be both.
+Either the test will be needlessly coupled to its implementation or it will be needlessly coupled to its depended-on component.

+Watch out for test double pollution: leaving a double in place after a test completes (or fails prematurely!) can cause other tests to fail.

+2.5 types of tests:

+* Those that simply accept arguments and return values
+* Those that call dependencies
+* Those that do both – these are usually a mixture of abstraction layers, so try to avoid.
+Tip: "If a function outsources, say, three of its four responsibilities, it's usually better off outsourcing the fourth to a dependency as well so it can be cleanly described and tested as a collaborator function, as described above"

+Don't use test doubles in integration tests

+More from testdouble.js people:

+> wrap 3rd-party dependencies in adapter functions to fake those adapters instead of the 3rd-party API—this will decrease the degree to which test doubles will leak throughout the integrated test suite and afford some opportunity for responding to hard-to-test situations by improving the API design of your adapters.

 ### Terms to avoid

 * Subcutaneous – “just below the surface”.
 In our case, the “surface” is the browser UI, so a subcutaneous test is one that operates at a high level, but no browser; Unfortunately, this definition can lead to confusion in the world of Components, because a single component can be tested without a browser but at a high level using a virtual DOM and simulated interactions.
 Instead of using this term, we should use “multi-component integration” or “single-component” – see below.